cplmakerlab/cplmakerlab.github.io/_guides/how-to-trace-an-image-in-inkscape.md

 ---
 title: How to trace an image in Inkscape
 categories:
-equipment: 'Lasercutter, Electronic Cutter, Milling'
+equipment:
+  - Lasercutter
+  - Electronic Cutter
+  - Milling
 software:
   - Inkscape
 ---